Second-Order Perturbation in Adaptive Perturbation Method: Introduction

-In this letter, we consider a harmonic oscillator model with the additional potential $\lambda_1 x^4/6+\lambda_2 x^6/120$, where $\lambda_1$ and $\lambda_2$ are coupling constants, and $x$ is the position operator.
-The saddle point can be given {\it exactly} in such a model.
+In this letter, we consider a harmonic oscillator model with the potential $\lambda_1 x^4/6+\lambda_2 x^6/120$.
+The $\lambda_1$ and $\lambda_2$ are coupling constants, and $x$ is the position operator.
+We can obtain the saddle points {\it analytically} in such a model.
 Hence we can provide an {\it analytical solution} to the second-order perturbation.
-Usually, the perturbation study in a strong coupling region is complicated, and it is hard to have an analytical solution.
-We compare the analytical solution to the numerical solutions for different values of the coupling constants, and the {\it maximum} deviation is around 2$\%$.
+Usually, the perturbation study in a strong-coupling region is complicated, and it is hard to have an analytical solution.
+We compare the analytical solution to the numerical solutions for different values of the coupling constants.
+The {\it maximum} deviation is around 2$\%$.
 Because our calculation is only up to the second-order, the adaptive perturbation method should be practical.
 The study of strongly coupled field theory loses a general and practical method.
 Therefore, the concrete result usually only stays in the weak-coupling region.
 It is hard to directly compute the strongly coupled physics (like in the low-energy duality web and holographic principle).
 Our practical method should provide the first-principle study in the strongly-coupled field theory (helpful for studying the renormalization group flow and strongly coupled boundary theory or the semi-classical black hole in the context of the AdS/CFT correspondence).